Eating my way through Copenhagen was a gluten free, organic piece of cake

 If you follow me on Instagram, you probably noticed my recent food focused travels through northern Europe.
 Our nomadic journey began in the city of Oslo, then Amsterdam, with a wistful end in Copenhagen.

 My husband’s primary mission was to seek out art and architecture, while my main interest was of course getting to know the food culture and the state of attention focused on wholesome organic ingredients.
-Of all three cities, Copenhagen seemed to offer the most options for gluten free and organic foods, or dining experiences.
+Of all three cities, Copenhagen seemed to offer the most options for gluten-free and organic foods and dining experiences.

-This was especially obvious in Nørrebro, the neighborhood where we stayed which is a bit like what “Williamsburg” is to NYC.
+This was especially obvious in Nørrebro, the neighborhood where we stayed, which is a bit like what Williamsburg is to New York City.
 And we were glad that we picked an Airbnb flat located just a couple blocks away from the trendy Jægersborggade strip–a charming street teeming with drool inducing design shops and delicious organic food options.

 The neighborhood requires hopping on a bike or a bus if you need to get to the subway or center of town in a hurry.
 Personally when visiting a city I prefer to stay in a neighborhood with good, local food and travel to the more touristy sights, rather than the other way around, so it didn’t bother me one bit.